gmh5225/raminspect/README.md

 ## Getting Started

-Before you can start using this crate, you should also have the latest version of the mainline Linux kernel (if you don't have a custom kernel you can get this by just doing a system update on most distros) and your distros' corresponding linux-headers package installed.
+Before you can start using this crate, you should have the latest version of the mainline Linux kernel (if you don't have a custom kernel you can get this by just doing a system update on most distros) and your distros' corresponding linux-headers package installed.
 Here's how to install the Linux kernel headers on different distros:

 ### Arch Linux / Manjaro Linux